harperes/S4/doc/source/index.rst

 Releases
 --------

+* Version 1.1.2

+  Current version using Python 3.6 with some minor bug fixes.

 * Version 1.1.1

-  Latest version using Lua 5.2.x and supports Python.
+  Previous version using Lua 5.2.x and supports Python.

 * Version 1.0

   This is the original version that was published in Computer Physics Communications.
 It requires on Lua 5.1.x and packs Python bindings.

 Indices and tables